p-w-g/ath/readme.md

 ## Roadmap (...and whatnot)

-Would love to add some testing at some point, and tweak exiting processes.
+Would love to add some testing at some point, and maybe spawn a deamon.